 About Camps

-Camps for children are generally understood as locations with supervised activities for children under the age of 18 that provide social, recreational or educational activities.
-These can range from a few hours each day or multi-day camps with overnight stays.
+Camps for children are locations with supervised activities for children under the age of 18, that provide social, recreational, or educational activities.
+They can range from a few hours each day to multi-day camps with overnight stays.

 Camps with four (4) or more overnight stays are classified as Organized Camps under state law and are currently regulated by the Department of Public Health (Public Health).